Learn Hakomi Mindful Somatic Psychology with Hakomi Institute of California

 Our Hakomi faculty is honored to offer courses in Hakomi Mindful Somatic Psychology, a pioneer in somatic psychotherapy for over 40 years.

-The Hakomi Institute of California is co-directed by certified Hakomi trainers Shai Lavie, LMFT and Manuela Mischke-Reeds, LMFT, and is authorized by the International Hakomi Institute to offer trainings in the Hakomi Method in the states of California, Arizona, Nevada and Hawaii.
+The Hakomi Institute of California is directed by certified Hakomi trainer Manuela Mischke-Reeds, LMFT, and is authorized by the International Hakomi Institute to offer trainings in the Hakomi Method in the states of California, Arizona, Nevada and Hawaii.

 If you’re new to Hakomi, we warmly invite you to attend a Hakomi workshop or training in the near future.